-1. In the event of a cut back in programs, employees shall be terminated on the basis of seniority; the employee with the least seniority being the first to be laid off.
-Therapists shall be permitted to exercise their seniority rights to replace a therapist or assistant with less seniority within certification.
+In the event of a cut back in programs, employees shall be terminated on the basis of seniority; the employee with the least seniority being the first to be laid off.
 Assistants to the therapists shall be permitted to exercise their seniority rights to replace an assistant with less seniority within certification.